4 Things That Have Improved My Metabolism and Digestive Health

 4.Not skipping meals

 I never ever (unless out of my control) skip meals.
 First, I love food too much.
-But secondly, years ago I learned that going too long without meals caused me to have tons of anxiety (thus being less efficient at my work and make me highly emotional), back me up, and experience excessive acid reflux.
+But secondly, years ago I learned that going too long without meals caused me to have tons of anxiety (thus being less efficient at my work and make me highly emotional), backed me up, and experience excessive acid reflux.

 Paying attention to these signals my body was giving me was what I needed to get on a consistent schedule that hasn’t only improved my digestive health but also my metabolism and my relationship with food, as well.